vladIsLove-hub/pleasure-tool/README.md

 This tool need two particular files: `statuses.txt` and `project.types.json`.

 Let's start with `project.types.json`.
-It's main file for detect your project info.
+It's the main file for detection of your project info.
 `project.types.info` structure example:
 ```json
 {